Introduction

 Every time I play the Sims, I start my family with a "painting goblin".
 I make him/her morbidly obese with green skin.
 I make sure to give him the following traits:

-Likes to be alone.
-Likes art.
-Hates the outdoors.
+- Likes to be alone.

 The first thing I do once I have enough money is build a small room in the basement, send him down there, and then remove the stairs.